 BrainImmune is in full compliance with the latest open access mandates.
 Copyright of the articles are retained by the authors.
 Articles are licensed under the Creative Commons Attribution License.
 Thus, authors’ articles are freely available online, freely redistributed and reused, without restriction, as long as the original work is correctly cited.

-Ideally you hold an MD, PhD, DO, DC, DVM or PharmD, with a demonstrated record of publishing research, evidenced by your PubMed and Google Scholar publications and citations profile.
+Ideally you hold an MD, PhD, DO, DC, DVM or PharmD, with a demonstrated record of publishing research.
 Clinicians without research experience may have publishing experience, including book/book chapters writing or editing.